-In 2018, the National Commission allocated a major grant to the New Zealand Council for Educational Research (NZCER) in collaboration with Gamefroot, for their project Games for Tuia.
+In 2018, we allocated a major grant to the New Zealand Council for Educational Research in collaboration with Gamefroot, for their project Games for Tuia.
 The project supports youth to develop digital games to commemorate Encounters 250, which acknowledges the exceptional feats of Pacific voyagers who reached and settled in Aotearoa.
-Here’s an update by Martha van Drunen from Manatū Taonga Ministry for Culture and Heritage, who attended one of the workshops.

 Year 9 students in the Marlborough Sounds have brought to life the place-based stories and local histories of their region, with a Games for Tuia workshop.